 © Olivier Croteau – Mont-Sainte-Anne

-Where to Stay at Mont-Sainte-Anne ski resort
+Where to stay at Mont-Sainte-Anne ski resort

-We spent three nights at the Château Mont-Sainte-Anne, right at the base of the mountain.
+I spent three nights at the Château Mont-Sainte-Anne, right at the base of the mountain.

-The Château Mont-Sainte-Anne has a grand lobby which is nice if you want to hang for a while, as well as a bar where you can have a nightcap or a drink before dinner.
+The Château Mont-Sainte-Anne has a grand lobby which is nice if you want to hang out for a while, as well as a bar where you can have a nightcap or a drink before dinner.

-Besides that, the hotel also has its own movie theater, a playroom for kids, a playroom for older kids, a gym, an indoor pool, a sauna and an outdoor pool (only open in summer).
+Besides that, the hotel also has its own movie theater, a playroom for kids, a playroom for older kids, a gym, an indoor pool, a sauna, and an outdoor pool (only open in summer).

-The situation got a bit weird, though, because it took him much longer than I’d expected and there already was a lady in the tubs, who now saw a small girl who kept aiming her phone at her…
+The situation got a bit weird, though, because it took him much longer than I’d expected and there already was a lady in the tubs, who now saw a small girl who kept aiming her phone at her… Fortunately, she seemed to get what I was aiming for once he appeared.

-Our studio
+The studio

-Oh and did I mention there was a welcome waiting for us when we arrived at the Château Mont-Sainte-Anne?
+Oh, and did I mention there was a welcome waiting for us when we arrived?
 Yeah, there was candy.
 And chocolate.
 With marshmallows.
 They sure knew how to win a piece of my heart!

 Food at Château Mont-Sainte-Anne